mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Mobilization
 Normally your stem cells live in your bone marrow (although a few circulate in your bloodstream) where they are difficult to access and collect for transplantation.

-To increase the amount of stem cells in your bloodstream, you'll be given injections of a medication called granulocyte colony stimulating factor (GCSF).
+To increase the amount of stem cells in your bloodstream, you'll be given injections of a medication called granulocyte colony-stimulating factor (GCSF).
 GCSF stimulates your body to make more stem cells than usual and encourages them to move into your bloodstream, where they can be collected much more easily.
 This process is called mobilization.
 GCSF drugs include filgrastim (Neupogen<span class="superscript">&reg;</span>), pegfilgrastim (Neulasta<span class="superscript">&reg;</span>) and plerixafor (Mozobil<span class="superscript">&reg;</span>).

 In most cases GCSF injections are self-administered, meaning that you will inject yourself with the medication while at home.
 You will be given the GCSF in pre-filled syringes, which you'll keep in your refrigerator.
 Your nurse coordinator will create a personal mobilization calendar for you, which will tell you when to give yourself the injections.
 The number of injections needed will depend on a number of factors, including your weight.